trueos/sysadm/docs/api_reference/classes/pkg.rst

 List Repositories
 =================

-The "list_repositories" action scan the package repository configuration files and returns the names of the available repositories.
+The "list_repositories" action scans the package repository configuration files and returns the names of the available repositories.
 All of the repositories returned by this action are valid as the optional "repo" argument for the other pkg API actions.

 **REST Request**